© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Whitsand Bay Battery is a scheduled monument protected by Historic England under reference 1004664.
 View the official record →

-Whitsand Bay Battery is a coastal defence fortification located in Cornwall, England, constructed during the Napoleonic Wars in the early nineteenth century.
+Whitsand Bay Battery is a nineteenth-century coastal defence fortification located on the cliffs of Whitsand Bay in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004664.

 Whitsand Bay Battery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004664.